 - He went four years without hearing from his fiancé.
 Knowing she lived in Dresden and that it had been through various bombings, he went back to find she had survived.
 They were married for over 50 years before she passed away.

-- Though he’s 96, Cordray and I found he is still young at heart.
+- Though he’s 96, I found he is still young at heart.
 Recently, he detailed to us how he prank calls old numbers and uses his age as a form of confusion.

 When we concluded our gathering, I asked him on one last note if he had any advice for the upcoming generations.
 His answer?
 “Love, no war.”

-With the close to Germany as well, there were many notable trips Cordray and I did during our time in the historically rich country (with a few cancelled because of strikes by the german workforce).
-For a day trip, we caught a train down to Heidelburg and toured through the ancient structure of an old castle.
-A couple of days later, we left to a concentration camp and witnessed the remains where thousands of lives were lost on the very soil we stood.
-We spent time with my cousin, Pearl, and her friend Mahdi, adventuring the trails of old East and West Germany.
+With the close to Germany as well, there were many notable trips I did during the time in the historically rich country (with a few canceled because of strikes by the German workforce).
+For a day trip, I caught a train down to Heidelburg and toured through the ancient structure of an old castle.
+A couple of days later, I left to a concentration camp and witnessed the remains where thousands of lives were lost on the very soil I stood.
+I spent time with my cousin, Pearl, and her friend Mahdi, adventuring the trails of old East and West Germany.

-The memories for our time in Germany are vast, sweet and the time few.
+The memories for my time in Germany are vast, sweet and the time few.
 Until next time, tschüss Germany!

 – Prices are about what would be expected in the States, very average to our standards.